 Among the outlets available on the ground floor is a room specially dedicated to gourmet chocolate, a fitting choice considering Cuba's historical cultivation of cocoa.

 A joint venture between Cuban state group Gaviota and Swiss company Kempinski, this hotel has 246 rooms and 10 floors.
 It was not built from scratch, instead, it was a restoration and enlargement of a century-old former shopping arcade and commercial building.
 The restoration was overseen by Cuban architect José Antonio Choy López, known for his work in a range of cultural, commercial and touristic buildings in Santiago de Cuba and Havana.
 The original building was known as Manzana de Gomez, which is still often referred to by locals.

 As part of the restoration, various eco-friendly elements were included, such as the installation of motion-activated light switches.
 Other new additions to the building include lifts that have three glass sides, which makes going up and down feel less like a mundane activity and more like a fairground ride.

 On the ground floor of the building are upmarket shops, including Giorgio Armani, Lacoste, Montblanc and Versace.
 Whilst having access to these shops is a new development for Cuba, interestingly it also harks back to Cuba's past.
 A hundred years ago the ground floor of this very building was Cuba's first shopping mall, specifically designed with arcades to enrich the shopping experience.
 So it could be said that this is as much a historic restoration as it is a brand new chapter.

-The rooftop view provides a different panorama to other two hotels.
-Whilst it doesn’t allow a view of Havana Bay, instead it gives one of the best views of El Capitolio, encapsulating not just the dome but much of the front facade too.
+The rooftop view provides a different panorama to the other two hotels.
+Whilst it doesn't allow a view of Havana Bay, instead, it gives one of the best views of El Capitolio, encapsulating not just the dome but much of the front facade too.